What is Culture Shock?

 There are several typical stages of culture shock that people go through when adapting to a new culture.

-- Enthusiasm: This stage can be described by initial feelings of excitement about the new culture.
-Everything about the culture is perceived to be great and wonderful by the individual.
+- Enthusiasm: This stage can be described by initial excitement about the new culture.
+The individual perceives everything about the culture as great.

-- Gradual Adjustment: This stage begins when we start to understand the differences in behavior in an attempt to feel more comfortable in the new culture.
+- Gradual Adjustment: This stage begins when we understand the differences in behavior to feel more comfortable in the new culture.

 - Adaptation: This final stage occurs when the individual can appreciate life and companionship in the new culture.